allenweiss/wundergroundPWS_info/README.md

 # wundergroundPWS_info
-Uses the apis to get historical and current wunderground data and presents the results in a user-friendly way All you need to input in the python code is your station ID and your API.
+Uses the wunderground apis to get historical and current wunderground data for your station and presents the results in a user-friendly way
+All you need to input in the python code is your station ID and your API.
 There are also some modules you will also need to make thie work.

 ### Set Up
-    weeks_past = n  # how many weeks in the past do you want to examine wu = WUndergroundAPI(
+    weeks_past = n  # how many weeks in the past do you have data wu = WUndergroundAPI(
         api_key="",  # input your the api key here default_station_id="",  # your station id